ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 The "title" member is a JSON string containing a short, human-readable summary of the problem type.

-It SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization (e.g., using proactive content negotiation; see {{HTTP, Section 12.1}}).
+It SHOULD NOT change from occurrence to occurrence of the problem, except for localization (e.g., using proactive content negotiation; see {{HTTP, Section 12.1}}).

-The "title" string is advisory and included only for users who are not aware of the semantics of the URI and do not have the ability to discover them (e.g., offline log analysis).
+The "title" string is advisory and included only for users who are not aware of the semantics of the URI and can not discover them (e.g., during offline log analysis).

 ### "detail"